hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 }
 ```

-Pros over the previous solution
+###Pros over the previous solution

-1. The model does not have redundant fields anymore
+1. The model does not have redundant fields
-2. You do not need to create the model in the creation action
+2. Not needed to create a model for a creation form (when there is no entity in DB yet)
-3. You can use `Html.EditorForModel()` with own Editor Template for every drop-down list field
+3. Possible to use `Html.EditorForModel()` with own Editor Template for every drop-down list field

-Cons
+###Cons

-1. The dynamic or magic-strings* are used, which complicates refactoring and code modification
+1. Using of the dynamics or magic-strings*, which complicates refactoring and code modification
-2. You still have code duplication of ddl fill logic
+2. Code duplication for select list options retrieval logic
-3. You need to have an editor template for every field
+3. Custom editor template per field

-### Improved solution with ViewBag / ViewData
+## Improved solution with ViewBag / ViewData

-To reduce code duplication of filling logic we move the code to action filter
+To improve the solution and reduce code duplication of retrieving of selection options logic we move the code from the controller action to an action filter

-###The model
+####The model

 The same as in the previous example

-###ActionFilter
+####ActionFilter
 ```csharp
 public class PopulateGenresAttribute: ActionFilterAttribute {
     public override void OnActionExecuted(ActionExecutedContext filterContext) {